LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaWebSockets.md

 }
 ```

-A WebSocket has access to the request headers (from the HTTP request which initiate the WebSocket connection) allowing you to retrieve standard headers and session data.
+A WebSocket has access to the request headers (from the HTTP request that initiates the WebSocket connection) allowing you to retrieve standard headers and session data.
 But it doesn't have access to any request body, nor to the HTTP response.

-When the `WebSocket` is ready you get both `in` and `out` channel.
+When the `WebSocket` is ready, you get both `in` and `out` channels.

-It this example we print each message to console.
-And we send a single **Hello!** message.
+It this example, we print each message to console and we send a single **Hello!** message.

-> **Tip:** You can test websocket on [[http://websocket.org/echo.html]].
-Just set `ws://localhost:9000` as location.
+> **Tip:** You can test your WebSocket controller on [[http://websocket.org/echo.html]].
+Just set the location to `ws://localhost:9000`.

-Let's write another example that discard totally the input data and that close the socket just after sending the **Hello!** message:
+Let’s write another example that totally discards the input data and closes the socket just after sending the **Hello!** message:

 ```
 public static WebSocket<String> index() {